 - Use a small pillow or roll behind the lower back while sitting or driving for long periods.

-- While driving long distance, stop every hour and walk around few minutes.
+- While driving long distances, stop every hour and walk around for a few minutes.
 Do not lift heavy objects just after a long ride.

 - Quit smoking.

 - Do exercises to strengthen the abdominal muscles.
 This will strengthen the core to decrease the risk of further injuries.

 - Learn to relax.
 Try methods such as yoga, tai chi, or massage.

 Back pain can be sub-categorized according to the structures involved-

 3- Disc-related pain

 - Degenerative Disc Disease (DDD)